 Some websites, however, are well known for stealing personal information and spreading malware – and the fact that those sites often deal in illegal material themselves should make it obvious which ones we mean.
 So the safest course of action is to stay away from such sites rather than put yourself at risk.
 Again, your browser’s malware countermeasures will help keep you safe to an extent, but they won’t stop you handing over your credit card details if tricked into doing so.

 BT broadband customers can use the free BT Protect, which warns you if you’re visiting a dangerous website.

-You should also talk to both your broadband and mobile network providers about any content filters they offer.
 Once enabled, they affect any computer using that internet connection – desktop or laptop, smartphone or tablet.
-That makes provider content filters particularly useful for families who have too many devices to manage individually, and devices that are used both at home and when out and about.
+That makes them useful for families who have too many devices to manage individually, and devices that are used both at home and when out and about.